%2F%2Fusers%2F0db15d2a-f753-4729-a54d-86fe2a5b0bbc%2Fratecard%2Fimage-2025-03-17t164409.669.png&w=1200&q=75)

-Ready to get your hands on some serious ocean action?
-Captain Horte and the Blueline Fishing Charters crew are geared up to take you on a private 9-hour offshore fishing trip that'll have you hooked from start to finish.
-We're talking about heading out into the Atlantic's prime fishing grounds, where the big boys like Cod, Haddock, and Flounder are just waiting to give your arms a workout.
-Whether you're a seasoned pro or it's your first time wetting a line in the deep blue, we've got you covered with all the gear and know-how you need to make this a day to remember.
+Ready to get your hands on some serious fish?
+Captain Horte and the Blueline Fishing Charters crew are gearing up to take you on a full-day trip that'll have you reeling in the big ones off South Shore, MA.
+We're talking monster cod, tasty tautog, and a whole bunch of other hard-fighting species just waiting to test your skills.
+Whether you're a seasoned pro or it's your first time dropping a line in the Atlantic, we've got you covered with all the gear and know-how you need.
+So grab your sea legs and let's hit the water!

 Vehicle Guest Capacity: 4